jam-mar/Csharp_for_Typescript_Developers/_chapters/00-introduction/index.md

 **Diverse Application Types**: You can build web APIs with [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/), desktop applications with WPF or WinUI, mobile apps with .NET MAUI, cloud-native applications, microservices, and even games with Unity.

 **ASP.NET Core**: Coming from web development, you'll particularly appreciate ASP.NET Core, Microsoft's modern, cross-platform framework for building web applications and APIs.
 It shares many concepts with Node.js frameworks like Express, including middleware pipelines, dependency injection, and RESTful routing, making the transition smoother for web developers.

+**Blazor for Web Development**: If you're building a web application, consider using [Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/) to build your application.
+Blazor is a full-stack web framework built for .NET and C#.
+Blazor components can run on the server, as .NET assemblies, or on the client using WebAssembly.
+Blazor supports interop with your favorite JavaScript or TypeScript libraries, making it an excellent bridge technology for JS/TS developers moving to C#.

 ### Interpreted vs Compiled Languages